Previously...

 I first began considering getting ink done a little over two years ago.: I had a 'classic' phoenix design picked out, but only as a reference.

 Then my grandmother passed away and I spent over a year dealing with that, but even at the post-memorial meal there at her home on the 10th of October, 2003, I remember telling my sister-in-law what I wanted and why.
 I told her I'd been considering a phoenix tattoo for a very long time for a myriad of reasons: When I was seventeen, I had a life-threatening illness called ulcerative colitis.
 Worldwide, ulcerative colitis kills about 75% of the people who have it.
-I was very lucky.
+I have been VERY lucky considering I went to code on the operating table, and again a couple of days after the surgery.
 The symbol for people who have endured this disease and survived it and grown healthy again is the phoenix.

 Another factor is that I have been and will forever be a fan of the soap opera Days Of Our Lives.
 About fifteen or years ago, there was a really good storyline featuring a mysterious stranger with a phoenix tattoo on his left shoulder.
 I really enjoyed that story arc.